bdzwillo/orag/README.md

-A query to the LLM first converts the query text to an embedding that is used in a similatity search (cosinus similarity) to retrieve the 4 highest ranking chunks stored in the FAISS db.
+A query to the LLM first converts the query text to an embedding that is used in a similarity search (cosine similarity) to retrieve the 4 highest ranking chunks stored in the FAISS db.
 The text of these chunks is added to the LLM prompt to make the local knowledge available for the query (the count of chunks to retrieve can be changed with the `--top_k` option).
 The embedding model used